-- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment earnings fluctuate monthly with the cash & investment balances as well as market conditions and investment strategy. - Due to the current interest rate environment interest earnings for FY 2023 are significantly higher than last year. - The average monthly target of \$2.7 million is based on an updated annual forecast of \$32.5 million for interest earnings. - GLWA reports investment earnings of \$3.5 million for the month of February 2023 and cumulative FY 2023 earnings of \$18.3 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment earnings while meeting the objectives of safety and liquidity.
+- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment earnings fluctuate monthly with the cash & investment balances as well as market conditions and investment strategy. - For FY 2023, due to the current interest rate environment, interest earnings will be higher than last year.
+The average monthly target of \$2.7 million is based on an annual forecast of \$32.5 million for interest earnings. - For the month of March 2023, GLWA had investment earnings of \$3.8 million and cumulative FY 2023 earnings of \$22.0 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment earnings while meeting the objectives of safety and liquidity.